rebsonoliveira/sql-server/samples/manage/sql-assessment-api/README.md

 ## Notebooks

 This folder contains two Azure Data Studio notebooks, one is for a quick start with SQL Assessment API and the other is a comprehensive tutorial that will step you through all the features of SQL Assessment API including customizing the existing rules and creating your own ones.
 The notebooks is written for the powershell kernel in Azure Data Studio, so make sure you use [ADS 1.13.0](https://docs.microsoft.com/sql/azure-data-studio/download) or newer.
+Quck way to to get all the files in the folder on your local computer is to download [notebooks.zip](../notebooks/notebooks.zip).

 ## DefaultRuleset.csv